bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rajagopal.md

 * After he retired Rajagopal continued to undertake research both on summability and on medieval Kerala mathematics.
 * In fact he published eighteen papers in the nine years of his retirement.
 * He was so healthy and was so regular in habits that nobody could believe that destiny would snatch him away so soon.
-* The end was painless and his wife who was by his side could not believe that he had left her.
 * His teaching was marked by very detailed treatment of the topic, be it either real or complex analysis or statics or dynamics; it did not only adhere to the main text prescribed for the topic but covered additional ground throwing light on the teacher's original study of the topic.
 * Thus he catered very well to the average students while inspiring the bright ones towards original work.
 * As with his teacher, his way with research workers was to encourage and expect them to formulate their own problems and then to discuss the problems with them.